 Study 3.
 PQQ may slightly reduce LDL (bad cholesterol) levels in humans according to one investigation.
 The dosage used was 20 mg.
 This study also noted triglyceride levels may not be reduced.

 Study 4.
-Pyrroloquinoline quinone may improve sleep as well as reduce anger, anxiety, depression and hostility according to one small investigation which lacked a placebo group.
+Pyrroloquinoline quinone may improve sleep as well as reduce anger, anxiety, depression, and hostility according to one small investigation which lacked a placebo group.
 The dosage used in this investigation was 20 mg.

 Does It Prevent Disease?

 This is the 64,000 question.
-So far, there is no human evidence the supplement prevent disease or reduce disease risk.
+So far, there is no human evidence the supplements prevent disease or reduce disease risk.
 To be fair, this is a difficult problem to figure out.
 If you look at the preliminary evidence, the writing on the wall says, it might help.
 But, it's too soon to know for sure.

 PQQ Vs. Niagen

 Nicotinamide riboside is a VERY popular anti-aging supplement.
 It's contained in a supplement called Tru Niagen as well other supplements too.
 Nicotinamide riboside is derived from the vitamin, niacin (vitamin B3).
-One of things Niagen is touted to do raise NAD levels.
+One of the things Niagen is touted to do raise NAD levels.
 NAD is a molecule involved in energy production.
 This helps our mitochondria work better and may, in theory, reduce the risk of disease.